Ellora Caves: Location

-The Ellora caves are situated in state of Maharashtra about 29 km northwest of the city of Aurangabad, 300 km east-northeast of Mumbai, 235 km from Pune and about 100 km west of the Ajanta Caves, 2.3 km from Grishneshwar Temple (India).
+The Ellora caves are situated in state of Maharashtra about 29 km northwest of the city of Aurangabad, 300 km east-northeast of Mumbai, 235 km from Pune and about 100 km west of the Ajanta Caves another UNESCO World Heritage Site and 2.3 km from Grishneshwar Temple (India).

 Ellora occupies a relatively flat rocky region of the Western Ghats, where ancient volcanic activity had created multilayered basalt formations, known as the Deccan Traps.
 The volcanic activity that formed the west-facing cliff that houses the Ellora caves occurred during the Cretaceous period.
 The resulting vertical face made access to many layers of rock formations easier, enabling architects to pick basalt with finer grains for more detailed sculpting.

 Chronology

 The construction at Ellora has been studied since British colonial rule.
 However, the overlapping styles between the Buddhist, Hindu and Jain caves has made it difficult to establish agreement concerning the chronology of their construction.
 The disputes generally concern: one, whether the Buddhist or Hindu caves were carved first and, two, the relative dating of caves within a particular tradition.
 The broad consensus that has emerged is based on comparing the carving styles at Ellora to other cave temples in the Deccan region that have been dated, textual records of various dynasties, and epigraphical evidence found at various archaeological sites near Ellora and elsewhere in Maharashtra, Madhya Pradesh and Karnataka.
-Geri Hockfield Malandra and other scholars have stated that the Ellora caves had three important building periods: an early Hindu period (~550 to 600 CE), a Buddhist phase (~600 to 730 CE) and a later Hindu and Jain phase (~730 to 950 CE).
+Geri Hockfield Malandra and other scholars have stated that the Ellora caves had three important building periods: a Buddhist phase (~600 to 730 CE) and a later Hindu and Jain phase (~730 to 950 CE).

 The earliest caves may have been built during the Traikutakas and Vakataka dynasties, the latter being known for sponsoring the Ajanta caves.
 However, it is considered likely that some of the earliest caves, such as Cave 29 (Hindu), were built by the Shiva-inspired Kalachuri dynasty, while the Buddhist caves were built by the Chalukya dynasty.
 The later Hindu caves and early Jain caves were built by the Rashtrakuta dynasty, while the last Jain caves were built by the Yadava dynasty, which had also sponsored other Jain cave temples.